Five-year WHO investigation shows that LLINs remain a highly effective tool in the malaria fight

 In 2011, WHO spearheaded a large, multi-country evaluation to assess the impact of insecticide resistance on malaria vector control interventions – primarily LLINs, the mainstay of malaria prevention.
-The five-year evaluation, funded by the Bill & Melinda Gates Foundation, was conducted in 340 locations across five countries: Benin, Cameroon, India, Kenya and Sudan.
+The five-year evaluation, funded by the Bill & Melinda Gates Foundation, was conducted at more than 250 locations across five countries: Benin, Cameroon, India, Kenya and Sudan.

-The study findings were presented on 16 November in a symposium at the American Society of Tropical Medicine and Hygiene (ASTMH) meeting in Atlanta.
+The study findings were presented on 16 November 2016 in a symposium at the American Society of Tropical Medicine and Hygiene (ASTMH) meeting in Atlanta.1

 Researchers found that people who slept under LLINs in the evaluation areas had significantly lower rates of malaria infection than those who did not use a net, even though mosquitoes showed resistance to pyrethroids (the only insecticide class used in LLINs) in all of these areas.
 They attributed the continued efficacy of LLINs to the barrier provided by the nets themselves and to the fact that, even in areas where mosquitoes have developed resistance to pyrethroids, treated nets may still kill the mosquitoes.